 I hate to set the tone here with something so negative, but part of your planning should always include a contingency plan.

 Things often go wrong when it comes to group motorcycle riding.
 You might not get on with the group.
 Or maybe the riding style doesn’t suit you (too quick, too slow, too dangerous.)
 Perhaps there’s just one participant that really grinds on your nerves and is completely ruining your trip.

-In any of these scenarios, there may come a time where you need to part company with the group – and this leaves you with two options.
+In any of these scenarios, there may come a time when you need to part company with the group – and this leaves you with two options.

-You either go home, or you complete the tour alone.
+You either go home or complete the tour alone.